The Depths of Finer Things

 Yeah fuck you too Jimmy.

 Jimmy walks on down the street, kicking at rocks and broken glass.
 Cora leans out through the window to watch him go.
 Naked above the waist.
 Her skin glows in the fading light of sunset.
-Shines with the sheen of a sunset queen… Rufus thinks.
+Shines with the sheen of a sunset queen.
+Rufus thinks.
 In the warm summer air.
-The evening breeze picks up again through the trees and blows Cora’s braids across her forehead.
+The evening breeze picks up again through the trees and blows Cora’s dark hair across her forehead.
 Rufus waves at her from the street below and she sighs, smiles and waves back down at him.
 She pulls her body back in through the window, pulls the window closed, and falls face-first to the bed.

-It is a familiar ennui, the result of endless summer heat, staid in its apathy and indecision, that spreads throughout the neighborhood.
+Felt: Heat.
+Hunger.
+Heartache.
+Heavy as it draws the day to a close.
+It is a familiar ennui, the result of endless summer days, staid in its apathy and indecision, that spreads now throughout the neighborhood.

-Mr. Callas steps back inside his store.
+Mr. Callas steps back inside.
 His voice hoarse from yelling.
-He stops and winks at the old man sitting by the door, Tomorrow will be a better day, he says, yessir! and sinks into the swivel chair behind the register.
-He puts his feet up on the counter and crosses his arms behind his head.
-The old man gives him a wrinkled smile from his seat by the door and says, Yes indeed.
-He says, We are all tall and happy tomorrow.
+He stops and winks at the old man sitting by the door, Tomorrow will be a better day, he says, yessir.
+He sinks into the swivel chair behind the register and puts his feet up on the counter.
+He crosses his arms behind his head.

 What was said: Tomorrow will be a better day.